coltorapps/builder/docs/src/app/page.md

 title: Getting started
 ---

-Learn how to get started with Basebuilder through our guides. {% .lead %}
+Learn how to get started with Builder through our guides. {% .lead %}

 {% quick-links %}